alexramsey92/ai-web-design-workbench/README.md

       - Verify your API key is correct
       - Check you have API credits/quota available
       - Ensure your internet connection is working

-   **Without AI:** The workbench works perfectly using built-in semantic templates.
-AI is completely optional!

 ### Basic Usage